 SECTION II -PRESIDENT

 The President shall be a director of the Association and shall preside at all meetings.
 In the absence of the President, the Vice President shall preside.
-The President shall have general management and direction of the business of the Association, and all powers ordinarily exercised by the President of an Association.
-He/she shall, when required, appoint a Sergeant at Arms.
+The President shall have general management and direction of the business of the Association, and all powers ordinarily exercised by the President of an Association..

 SECTION Ill -VICE PRESIDENT

-The Vice President shall assume responsibilities for any duties assigned to him by the President.
+The Vice President shall assume responsibilities for any duties assigned to him/her by the President.
 In the absence of the President, the Vice President shall assume the duties and powers of the President.
-If for any reason a President is unable to complete his term of office, the Vice President will automatically succeed him and a new Vice President shall be elected by the General Membership.
-In the event a Vice President becomes President in this manner, he shall be entitled to succeed himself for a full term.
+If for any reason a President is unable to complete his/her term of office, the Vice President will automatically succeed him/her and a new Vice President shall be elected by the General Membership.
+In the event a Vice President becomes President in this manner, he/she shall be entitled to succeed themselves for a full term.

 SECTION IV -SECRETARY

 The Secretary shall keep the minutes of the members and of the Board of Directors in books provided for the purpose.
-He shall see that all notices are duly given in accordance with the provisions of the By-Laws or required by law.
-He shall be the custodian of the records and of the corporate seal or seals of the Association.
-He shall see that the corporate seal is affixed to all documents, the execution of which on behalf of the Association under its seal is duly authorized, and when so affixed may attest the same and such other duties as, from time to time, may be assigned to him by the Board of Directors or by the President.
+He/she shall see that all notices are duly given in accordance with the provisions of the By-Laws or required by law.
+He/she shall be the custodian of the records and of the corporate seal or seals of the Association.
+He/she shall see that the corporate seal is affixed to all documents, the execution of which on behalf of the Association under its seal is duly authorized, and when so affixed may attest the same and such other duties as, from time to time, may be assigned to him/her by the Board of Directors or by the President.
 SECTION V -TREASURER

 The Treasurer shall have charge of and be responsible for all funds, security, receipts and disbursements of the Association.
-He shall deposit, or cause to be deposited, in the name of the Association, all monies or other valuable effects in such banks, trust companies or other depositories as shall, from time to time, be selected by the Board of Directors.
-He shall render to the President and to the Board of Directors, whenever requested, and account of the financial conditions of the Association, and other duties as may be assigned to him by the Board of Directors or by the President.
+He/she shall deposit, or cause to be deposited, in the name of the Association, all monies or other valuable effects in such banks, trust companies or other depositories as shall, from time to time, be selected by the Board of Directors.
+He/she shall render to the President and to the Board of Directors, whenever requested, and account of the financial conditions of the Association, and other duties as may be assigned to him/her by the Board of Directors or by the President.
 The Treasurer's books shall be open for inspection by any member at all reasonable times.
 The Treasurer is to be bonded.
 The cost of such bond to be defrayed by the Association, in an amount to be determined by the Board of Directors.
 The Treasurer shall report the financial condition of the Association at the annual and semi-annual meeting each year using the fiscal periods of September 01 to February 28 of each fiscal period and the period of March 01 to August 31ofthe fiscal year.

 SECTION VI -ASSISTANT OFFICERS